That's It for the Other One: II. "Quadlibet for Tenderfeet" (Garcia, Kreutzmann, Lesh, McKernan, Weir)

 "Quadlibet for Tenderfeet" is a short jam section linking "Cryptical Envelopment" and "The Faster We Go, the Rounder We Get".
 Transitions between studio and live performances are very audible during this section.

 III.
-"The Faster We Go, the Rounder We Get" (Kreutzmann, Weir)
+"The Faster We Go, the Rounder We Get" – also known as "The Other One" (Kreutzmann, Weir)

 One of the few Grateful Dead songs to have lyrics written by Weir, "The Faster We Go, the Rounder We Get" became one of the Dead's most-played songs (being performed a known 586 times) and most popular vehicles for improvisation, with some performances reaching 30+ minutes in length.
 The song's lyrics reference the influence of the Merry Pranksters and in particular Neal Cassady.
 Additionally, the line "the heat came 'round and busted me for smilin' on a cloudy day" refers to a time Weir was arrested for throwing a water balloon at a cop.
 This section ends with a reprise of "Cryptical Envelopment".